-You’re at the top of your game and you want to capture your knowledge and expertise.
-You want to create meaning.
+Let’s say you’re at the top of your game and you want to capture your knowledge and expertise.
+You’re at that stage where you want to create meaning.
 You’ve thought about reinventing your life for one more chapter.

 Working with Debbie is incredibly motivating.
 I always spend the rest of the day after our sessions on a bit of a high.
 There’s no way I’d be this far along in the book writing process without her, and I certainly wouldn’t have refined my ideas to this point.

 Sarah Dillon, Professional translator and author of the forthcoming Going Global When You’re Small

 Debbie helped me "think out loud" about the roadmap my book needed to follow.
 From there I was able to organize my thoughts and get to the finish line.
 I credit Debbie with helping me move from ideas to a real book structure.

 Cary Pfeffer, Author of There’s Not an App For That (winner of an Axiom Business Book Award)